 The shrine complex itself consists of two main buildings: the Honsha shrine and the Sessha Marodo-jinja, as well as 17 other different buildings and structures that help to distinguish it.
 The complex is also listed as a UNESCO World Heritage Site, and six of its buildings and possessions have been designated by the Japanese government as National Treasures.

-The streets around the island really made am impression on us.
+The streets around the island really made an impression on us.
 The ancient temples on one side and the cherry blossoms on the other.
-Plenty of small cozy boutique / souvenir shops and restaurants.
-The deers which were running around not bothered by the people at all were the last ingredient to make this place one of our absolute favorites.
+Plenty of small cozy boutique/souvenir shops and restaurants.
+The deers who were running around not bothered by the people at all were the last ingredient to make this place one of our absolute favorites.
 Just make sure you protect your belongings from them.
 They ate almost half of ours! 🙂